xKarimEid/chessTalk/README.md

     1) Add FastApi implementation
     2) Package to docker
     3) Implement handling of special tokens /put special tokens in the input data
+    4) Implement error handling so that we dont get internal server error for wrong user input
     4) Add more tests

 Docker file does the following: